Neurodivergent workers: taking advantage and overcoming challenges

 Seeing once is better than hearing twice

-This saying perfectly describes autistic people, who perceive written information much better than heard information (especially its Russian version, which says "Seeing once is better than hearing a hundred times"):
+This saying perfectly describes autistic people, who perceive written information much better than heard information:

 This should be taken into account by managers and colleagues of autistic employees.
 If you want to communicate information to an autistic worker that requires deep comprehending, do not do it verbally - rather, send an email with the facts listed briefly.